ghc-proposals/ghc-proposals/proposals/0000-local-imports.rst

 `https://gitlab.haskell.org/rgover/ghc <https://gitlab.haskell.org/rgover/ghc>`_
 on the ``local-imports-9.10`` branch.

-*The implentation was done by Claude Opus 4.5 (Anthropic) and reviewed by the author, someone with no experience contributing to GHC.
+*The implementation was done by Claude Opus 4.5 (Anthropic) and reviewed by the author, someone with no experience contributing to GHC.
 The current implementation may be incorrect.*